 – Mexican Certificate of Registration for Foreign Motor Carriers and Foreign Motor Private Carriers

-The USDOT Number is a unique identifier when collecting and monitoring a company’s safety information acquired during compliance reviews, audits, inspections and crash investigations.
+The USDOT Number is a unique identifier when collecting and monitoring a company’s safety information acquired during compliance reviews, audits, inspections, and crash investigations.
 The USDOT Number is a unique number for your business used to access your company’s safety information.
-Also, commercial, intrastate and unsafe materials carriers who haul types and quantities requiring a safety permit, must register for a USDOT Number.
+Also, commercial, intrastate, and unsafe material carriers who haul types and quantities requiring a safety permit, must register for a USDOT Number.

 There are two options for filing the necessary forms to obtain a USDOT Number:

 The MCS-150, Motor Carrier Identification Report asks for specific information about your motor carrier operation.
 The information you list on your MCS-150 also provides the Federal Motor Carrier Safety Administration (FMCSA) with the details of your operation.